mysql/mysql-utilities/doc/man/mysqlprocgrep.rst

 .. option:: --sql, --print-sql, -Q

-   Emit the SQL for matching or killing the queries.
-If the :option:`--kill-connection` or :option:`--kill-query` option is given, a routine for killing the queries are generated.
+   Instead of displaying the selected processes, emit the **SELECT** statement that retrieves information about them.
+If the :option:`--kill-connection` or :option:`--kill-query` option is given, a stored procedure named ``kill_processes()`` for killing the queries is generated rather than a **SELECT** statement.

 .. option:: --sql-body

+   Like :option:`--sql`, but produces the output as the body of a stored procedure without the **CREATE PROCEDURE** part of the definition.
-   Emit SQL statements for performing the search or kill of the **INFORMATION_SCHEMA.PROCESSLIST** table.
-This is useful together with :manpage:`mysqlmkevent(1)` to generate an event for the server scheduler.
+   This could be used, for example, to generate an event for the server Event Manager.

    When used with a kill option, code for killing the matching queries is generated.
 Note that it is not possible to execute the emitted